Copy this text

 Individual files correspond to regional subsets of the whole dataset.
 The file names are based on two letters for the region (see below) followed by –Wisotopes and a version number (-V0, …): example SO-Wisotopes-V0; the highest version number corresponds to the latest update of the regional data set.
 The region two letters are the followings:

-• PM: miscellaneous data in tropical Pacific and Mediterranean Sea
+- PM: miscellaneous data in tropical Pacific, Indian Ocean, Mediterranean Sea and Black Sea

 The files are in csv format reported, and starting with version V1, it is reported as: